umairzia1773/Sorting_Techniques/README.md

 Heap sort
 --
 is a comparison-based sorting algorithm that uses a binary heap data structure.
 It first converts the input array into a heap, then repeatedly extracts the maximum element from the heap and rebuilds the heap until the array is sorted.

+ Counting sort
+ --
+ It is an integer sorting algorithm that operates by counting the number of occurrences of each unique element in the input array and using those counts to reconstruct a sorted sequence.

+ Radix sort
+ --
+It is a non-comparative sorting algorithm that sorts integers by grouping them by individual digits or groups of digits which share the same position and value.
+It can be implemented using counting sort as a subroutine.